highcharts/connectors-morningstar/docs/connectors/morningstar/security-details.md

 This type retrieves investment data for a specified set of securities and is ideal for building single-investment profiles.

-## How to use SecurityDetails Connector
+## How to use Security Details Connector

 Use the `SecurityDetailsConnector` to load security details.